ton-connect/sdk/README.md

 TonConnect UI React is a React UI kit for TonConnect SDK.
 Use it to connect your app to TON wallets via TonConnect protocol in React apps.

+## Development

+Follow the instructions in [DEVELOPERS.md](./DEVELOPERS.md) to setup the development environment.